EarthObservationSimulator/instrupy/docs/common_json_objects.rst

 1. :code:`"@type":"Fixed"`

-This option indicates that the payload shall be fixed at it's nominal orientation (specified inside the :code:`instrument` JSON object).
+This option indicates that the instrument shall be fixed at it's nominal orientation.
 There is no maneuverability.

 Example: